 After the walk I hailed Byron on the VHF, as we had arranged, but there was no answer until past 11:00 when with a groggy voice he said that they had just woken up.
 Around 1:00 PM Thanasis hailed us to warn us that they would be coming for a swim in about ¼ of an hour.
 Around 2:15 Byron, Thanasis, and Emily did come, just as we were getting ready to sail for Kithnos.
 The ladies all went to visit our childhood friend Evi who was staying in a nearby hotel.
 We were also joined by Byron’s neighbor and friend John, who has a company that represent the geographical satellite IOS in Greece.
 We all had an ouzo with a rice salad under the tent.

-There were several boats at the anchorage but we anchored without any problems.
+There were several boats in the anchorage but we anchored without any problems.
 Later we had ouzo and a vegetable soup for supper.

 Monday June 15, 1998 Day 5